awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-managing.md

 With the exception of the managed planned failover process, you perform most management operations on the individual clusters that make up an Aurora global database\.
 When you choose **Group related resources** on the **Databases** page in the console, you see the primary cluster and secondary clusters grouped under the associated global database\.
 To find the AWS Regions where a global database's DB clusters are running, its Aurora DB engine and version, and its identifier, use its **Configuration** tab\.

 The managed planned failover process is available to Aurora global database objects only, not for a single Aurora DB cluster\.
-To learn more, see [Managed planned failover for Amazon Aurora global databases](aurora-global-database-disaster-recovery.md#aurora-global-database-disaster-recovery.managed-failover)\.
+To learn more, see [Performing managed planned failovers for Amazon Aurora global databases](aurora-global-database-disaster-recovery.md#aurora-global-database-disaster-recovery.managed-failover)\.

-To recover an Aurora global database from an unplanned outage in its primary Region, see [Disaster recovery and Amazon Aurora global databases](aurora-global-database-disaster-recovery.md)\.
+To recover an Aurora global database from an unplanned outage in its primary Region, see [Using failover in an Amazon Aurora global database](aurora-global-database-disaster-recovery.md)\.

 **Topics**
 + [Modifying an Amazon Aurora global database](#aurora-global-database-modifying)